 Who invented the online world?
 Many people.
 It’s like asking who invented Rock and Roll: Elvis, or Little Richard, or Les Paul by perfecting electric guitar techniques, or the many DJs who took a chance and played the new music to initially unreceptive audiences.
 All count.

 Of course, like certain guitar techniques, some of the online world’s components do have identifiable inventors.
 Take the World Wide Web.
 This roughly 20-year-old system is the familiar face of the online realm for most people; it includes the browser you’re likely reading this on, as well as Web addresses like www.computerhistory.org.
 The Web is a user-friendly layer on top of the largely invisible plumbing that makes networks go.

-The Web’s main inventor was Tim Berners-Lee, though with major help from teammates including Robert Cailliau and Jean-François Groff.
+The Web’s main inventor was Tim Berners-Lee, though with major help from project partner Robert Cailliau and assistants including Jean-François Groff.
 But the Web beat out or absorbed a number of other online systems that did roughly similar things, from CompuServe to Hyper-G to Gopher.
 So Berners-Lee et al invented the winning entry–but not the general category.

 You may ask: who invented online systems in general?
 That’s a story that goes back at least to the 1960s and has its own cast of inventors, from the creators of timesharing systems to hypertext visionaries Doug Engelbart and Ted Nelson.
 Online systems even have roots in pre-computer efforts to navigate knowledge with machines, like Paul Otlet’s Mundaneum and Vannever Bush’s Memex concept.